seleniumbase/SeleniumBase/README.md

 <p>💡 SeleniumBase gives you clean error output when a test fails.
 With raw Selenium, error messages can get very messy.</p>

 <p>💡 SeleniumBase gives you the option to generate a dashboard and reports for tests.
 It also saves screenshots from failing tests to the <code>./latest_logs/</code> folder.
-Raw Selenium does not have these options out-of-the-box.</p>
+Raw <a href="https://www.selenium.dev/documentation/webdriver/" target="_blank">Selenium</a> does not have these options out-of-the-box.</p>

 <p>💡 SeleniumBase includes desktop GUI apps for running tests, such as <b>SeleniumBase Commander</b> for <code>pytest</code>, and <b>SeleniumBase Behave GUI.</b></p>